Rugby-Crusaders overcome Chiefs to retain Super Rugby Aotearoa title | Sports-Games

 Rugby-Crusaders overcome Chiefs to retain Super Rugby Aotearoa title

-The Canterbury Crusaders had to scrap for it but overcame a courageous Waikato Chiefs 24-13 in a thrilling final to retain the Super Rugby Aotearoa title at their Christchurch Stadium fortress on Saturday.
-A packed house was treated to an exhibition of the best of New Zealand rugby from both sides before the hosts secured a 12th Super Rugby title, a second in the domestic edition and a fifth in a row.
+The Canterbury Crusaders had to fight hard to overcome a courageous Waikato Chiefs side 24-13 in a thrilling final and retain the Super Rugby Aotearoa title at their Christchurch Stadium fortress on Saturday.

+Winger Sevu Reece and fullback Will Jordan scored tries in the first 16 minutes but thereafter the Crusaders -- reduced to 13 men in the second half with two men in the sin bin -- had to rely on the boot of Richie Mo'unga to keep the Chiefs at bay.
+The flyhalf kicked a conversion, three penalties and a drop goal and, just as importantly, banged the ball into the corners to keep the Chiefs in their own half late in the game.

+"Tonight was an awesome effort, so proud of the boys," said captain Scott Barrett.
+"We got down to 13 men there for a while, it was tough.
+We probably had to lift a little but Richie and the backs put us in the right area of the field and our defence did the rest."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)